NEW - Neurological symptoms getting on your nerves? Try our canine neurological panel - 6 neurological pathogens from 1 CSF sample.

 Gore, T.C., Lakshmanan, N., Duncan, K.L., Coyne, M.J., Lum, M.A., and Sterner, F.J.
 (2005) Three-year duration of immunity in dogs following vaccination against canine adenovirus type-1, canine parvovirus, and canine distemper virus.
 Vet.
 Ther.
 6:5-14.

-Specimen requirement: Nasal swab, conjunctival swab, rectal swab or corneal scraping, or 0.5 ml feces or urine, or 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.5 ml fresh, frozen or fixed tissue.
+Specimen requirement: Nasal swab, conjunctival swab, rectal swab or corneal scraping, or 0.2 ml feces or urine, or 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml fresh or frozen tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.